-The first program after the lunch was a NOC talk.
+The first program after lunch was a NOC talk.
 I couldn’t remember the speaker’s name but I do remember that he gave an excellent talk and he is in charge of the Toronto program.
 After lunch, audiences usually get either rowdy or drowsy.
 There is no in-between.
 But he managed to keep my attention throughout his talk.

 Next was Robin giving his presentation on past projects which I find entertaining.
 Remember my introduction? “to do anything we want.
 Like literally.
 Anything.”.
 Yep, he proved that point.
 He was also the best person to be doing this talk since he was once a participant and a year later, an advisor.

-Reuben (my partner) and I have no idea what we will be working on over the next 3 months and we have a 1 minute presentation to do tomorrow.
+Reuben (my partner) and I have no idea what we will be working on over the next 3 months and we have a 1-minute presentation to do tomorrow.

 Lift Off 2, 15 May:

 We decided to skip the morning workshop and we voice called on telegram to finalize our idea and worked on the presentation slide.
-I didn’t rehearse for the presentation and hence the quality :/ (yep, those who were in hanger, there is one guy who said there are three ways to buy and sell content online, but said “never mind take it as two” because he forgot the 3rd point.
+I didn’t rehearse for the presentation and hence the quality :/ (yep, for those who were in the hanger, there is one guy who said there are three ways to buy and sell content online, but said “never mind take it as two” because he forgot the 3rd point.
 That’s me).
 So I shall take this chance to describe the problem we are trying to solve.

 There are indeed 3 ways of buying and selling content online.